-Helping Employers Navigate Rising NI Costs: The Role of Salary Exchange
+Helping Employers Navigate Rising NI Costs: The Role of Salary Sacrifice

 15 min read

-Craig Muir outlines a strategic approach to navigating the upcoming increase in employer National Insurance contributions, with specific reference to salary exchange.
+Craig Muir outlines a strategic approach to navigating the increase in Employer National Insurance contributions, with specific reference to salary sacrifice.

 This article was originally published by Investment Life & Pensions Moneyfacts Magazine and is shared here with their permission.

-Chancellor Rachel Reeves announced in the October Budget 2024 that employer National Insurance contributions will increase from 13.8% to 15% with effect from 6 April 2025.
-Additionally, the threshold for paying employers’ National Insurance (NI) contributions will reduce from £9,100 to £5,000.
-This change alone will result in an increase in employer National Insurance contributions of £6,151 per employee per year.
-It’s important to remember that, as National Insurance is not a devolved tax, this increase applies to employers across the UK.
+Chancellor Rachel Reeves announced in the October Budget 2024 that Employer National Insurance contributions would increase from 13.8% to 15% with effect from 6 April 2025.
+Additionally, the threshold for paying Employers’ National Insurance (NI) contributions would reduce from £9,100 to £5,000.
+This change alone resulted in an increase in Employer National Insurance contributions of £615 per employee per annum (£4,100 x 15% = £615).
+It’s important to remember that, as National Insurance is not a devolved tax, this increase applied to employers in Scotland as well.

-However, this increase is offset by the Employment Allowance, which will rise from £5,000 for employers with an NI bill less than £100k, to £10,500.
-This allowance will be available to all eligible employers from 6 April 2025, reducing their overall NI bill.
+However, this increase was offset by the Employment Allowance, which rose from £5,000 for employers with an NI bill less than £100,000, to £10,500.
+This allowance is available to all eligible employers from 6 April 2025, reducing their overall National Insurance bill.

 Employer concerns and strategic responses

-Royal London research2 post-the October Budget shows that employers are concerned about the increased employment costs, the impact on business growth, and the expectation of reduced profits.
-Employers have indicated that they may look to reduce direct employment costs, which could involve recruitment freezes or redundancies.
-Alongside this, they said reviewing where there may be opportunities for tax savings will be important.
+Royal London research1 with employers post-the 2024 budget showed they were concerned about the increased employment costs, the impact on business growth, and the expectation of reduced profits.
+Employers indicated they may look to reduce direct employment costs, which could involve recruitment freezes or redundancies.
+Alongside this, they said reviewing where there may be opportunities for tax savings was important.

-Employers have also indicated that they may reduce their employer pension contributions, subject to them meeting their automatic enrolment (AE) minimum contribution requirements and stop any increase to their contribution.
-For employers currently using salary exchange, they may reduce the 100% redirection of National Insurance savings currently being added to their employees’ pensions pots.
-Reducing employer pension contributions will result in less going into an employee’s pension pot and less being available to invest in UK infrastructure via the pot.
+Employers also indicated that they may reduce their employer pension contributions, subject to them meeting their automatic enrolment (AE) minimum contribution requirements and stop any increase to their contribution.
+For employers using salary sacrifice, they suggested they may reduce the 100% redirection of National Insurance savings being added to their employees’ pensions pots.
+Reduced employer pension contributions would result in less going into an employee’s pension pot and less being available to invest in UK infrastructure via the pot.
 And, ultimately, a lower income when the employee takes their benefits.

 Mitigating the impact with pension contributions

-Employers do not pay NI on their employees’ pension contributions.
-And if they use salary exchange, they have the option of passing this saving on to their employees, which would increase their employees’ pension pot and, in turn, may help with recruitment and retention.
-This may help shift the conversation with employees solely on the headline salary to considering the total remuneration package.
+Employers do not pay National Insurance on their employees’ pension contributions.
+And if they use salary sacrifice, they have the option of passing this saving on to their employees, which would increase their employees’ pension pot and, in turn, may help with recruitment and retention.
+This may help shift the conversation with employees solely on headline salary to considering the total remuneration package.

 This is especially true if some of the employer NI saving is used to provide employee benefits, whether that is additional pension contributions or some other form of benefit, such as group income or critical illness cover.
 Alternatively, employers could keep the savings for themselves or consider a combination, perhaps passing a percentage on to employees while retaining the remainder for themselves.